-The holidays are a magical time, but they can also be so hectic.
-Between shopping, wrapping, baking, and parties, it can feel like some of the most beloved traditions get lost in the shuffle.
-Of course, trying new ways to decorate your home for the holidays or experimenting with trending Christmas recipes is always fun, but there’s something so comforting about returning to some classic Christmas dishes.
+The holiday season is a magical time, but it also gets pretty hectic.
+Between shopping, wrapping, baking, and going to parties, some of the most beloved traditions can get lost in the shuffle.
+Trying new ways to decorate your home for the holidays or experimenting with trendy Christmas recipes is always fun, but there’s something so comforting about returning to some classic Christmas dishes.

-If you’re hosting this year’s celebration and are looking for some fresh ideas for dinner, why not look to the past?
-We’ve compiled some of our favorite traditional Christmas dinner ideas to make this your most festive holiday ever.
+If you’re hosting this year’s holiday celebration and looking for some fresh ideas for dinner, why not look to the past?
+We’ve compiled some of our favorite traditional Christmas dinner ideas to make this your most merry and bright gathering ever.

 When it comes to holiday beverages, you can’t get much more traditional than eggnog.
 Homemade eggnog is surprisingly simple to make and doesn’t include all the fillers or preservatives you’ll find in the store-bought kind.
 It’s basically just cream, sugar, eggs, vanilla extract, and spices.
 For the adults, you can spike it with alcohol — rum, whiskey, or brandy — or keep it classic for a kid-friendly version that the whole family can enjoy.